- About Us

 Marine safety is a partnership and a shared responsibility.

-The boating community provides funds to MRNSW to help improve boating safety via boat licensing and registration.
-Individual boaters work with MRNSW by logging on and off, carrying the right safety equipment and following good boating safety practice.
+The boating community provides generous funding support to MRNSW to help improve boating safety through a levy on boat licenses and registrations.
+Individual boaters work with MRNSW by Logging On and Off, carrying the right safety equipment and following good boating safety practice.

 The State Rescue Board of NSW ensures effective and co-ordinated rescue services throughout the State, advises the Government on search and rescue legislation, policy and funding, liaises with Federal and other State organisations and conducts joint training exercises.